FAQs are currently under construction. Thank you for your patience. Please share your frequently asked questions with melabarger@rolesvillenc.gov.

 upper story.
 Per G.S.
 131D, family care homes are facilities that provide health,

 counseling, or related services for persons with a disability in a family type of environment.
-Disable persons include those with a temporary or permanent physical, emotional, or mental disability, but not including persons who are
+Disable persons include those with a temporary or permanent physical, emotional, or mental disability, but not including persons who are dangerous to others as defined in G.S.
+122C-3(11)b.

 5. Use Standard

-Family care homes shall be prohibited from being located within a one-half mile radius of an existing family care home.
+Family care homes shall be prohibited from being located within a one-half-mile radius of an existing family care home.

 Please contact staff for more information.